doertscho/arf-kiel/content/about-arf.en.md

 However, teams can win a free kick
-(and a few seconds of breathing space) when a ball that is kicked over a distance of at least 15 meters is directly caught by a team member.
+(and a few seconds of breathing space) when a ball that is kicked over a distance of at least 15 meters is caught directly out of the air.

 To get a first impression of how Aussie Rules works, check out these [beginner-friendly videos](https://afleurope.org/play-afl/)